Embattled U.S. Rep. George Santos treated donors to dinners in Atlantic City

 Hill was recently forced out of leadership of Republic Bank by Democratic power broker and businessman George Norcross.

-Earlier this month, Nassau County Republican Party on Wednesday called on Santos to resign from office.
+Earlier this month, the Nassau County Republican Party called on Santos to resign from office.
 Santos has repeatedly said he will not resign.

 Despite the issues, Santos was tapped to serve on two House panels: the Committee on Small Business and the Committee on Science, Space, and Technology.